Tazarotene: Pregnancy

-Tazarotene is contraindicated for use in patients who are known to be or suspected of being pregnant.
-Tazarotene is a known teratogen.
-It is also contraindicated in patients with a known hypersensitivity to any ingredient in the specific pharmaceutical formulation.

 Adverse effects

 Adverse effects for tazarotene include skin irritation, such as redness, itchiness, and burning.
 In patients with psoriasis, these adverse effects can be mitigated by a combined treatment with either mometasone furoate or fluocinonide.
 These effects tend to be mild to moderate, and increase in intensity as tazarotene concentration increases.

 Pharmacology

 Mechanism of action

 Tazarotene is selective for two types of retinoic acid receptors, RAR-γ and RAR-β.
 Like all retinoids, it affects the ability of keratinocytes in the epidermis to proliferate and differentiate.
 It does so by upregulating filaggrin expression and downregulating the expression of keratinocyte transglutaminase, ornithine decarboxylase, involucrin, epidermal growth factor receptor, and various keratins.

 Pharmacokinetics

 More than 99% of tazarotenic acid, the active metabolite of tazarotene, in the blood binds to plasma proteins (the most predominant being albumin).
 The volume of distribution (VD) for tazarotene is 26.1 L/kg and the VD for tazarotenic acid is 1.97 L/kg.
 Tazarotene is excreted from the body via feces and urine equally, and it has an elimination half-life of 16 to 18 hours.